roytang/blog/content/notes/2012/03/c3zkpny/index.md

 What is the correct threshold for this?
 How do they determine when they have "enough" characters or content?
 How do they know when it's already "packed to the brim"?

-It's not like video games can be "full", it's always possible to keep adding stuff\n
+It's not like video games can be "full", it's always possible to keep adding stuff